glycerine/zygomys/README.md

  * [x] Easy to extend.
 See the `repl/random.go`, `repl/regexp.go`, and `repl/time.go` files for examples.
  * [x] Clojure like threading `(-> hash field1: field2:)` and `(:field hash)` selection.
  * [x] Macros for your DSL.
 Syntax-quote templates work *anywhere*; inside lists, `[]` arrays and `{}` hashes.
- * [x] Use `zygo` to configure trees of Go structs, and then run methods on them at natively-compiled speed (since you are calling into Go code).

 ### Obligatory XKCD